-3. Wishing happiness for others
+3. Wishing others may be happy

 4. Surrendering your will

-After stating your goal and praying for others to attain theirs, surrender control over your life to a greater power.
-(For the reasoning behind this, read The question of will)
+After stating your goal and praying for others to attain theirs, surrender control over your life to a greater power (for the reasoning behind this, read The question of will).

 After surrendering your will, forgive others for the mistakes they have made in their ignorance, and then forgive yourself for the mistakes you have made in your ignorance.
-If you can’t forgive yourself, see Letting go of the ego and learn how to let go of shame.
+If you can’t forgive yourself, see Letting go of the ego and learn how to let go of guilt and shame.
 If you still can’t forgive yourself, read Karma: The Eastern doctrine of sin.